or not to boost

 including Crufts and Olympia.
 Basil, Peter's first and still only agility dog, is now an

 'Advanced' dog - the highest level in the UK - and still going strong at the age of 11 years!

 Basil has won the coveted Crufts 2001 title in the individual Mini agility.

-passed the British Agility Club Instructors' exam in October 1999 and has since done the
+Peter passed the Agility Club Instructors' exam in October 1999 and has since done the

 British Agility Club Judging Workshop.